Eight Billion People

 Population is not the only thing that’s been growing exponentially.
 In his 1975 book Science Since Babylon, Derek de Solla observed that the number of PhDs being issued was doubling roughly every 20 years.
 This fact is often communicated with the vivid expression, “90% of all scientists who have ever lived are alive today.”

-While some of this is driven by population growth, increased availablity of education also plays a role.
+While some of this is driven by population growth, increased availability of education also plays a role.
 As a result, this number is actually growing faster than population.
+And that might continue even after population growth has levelled off.

 - William Gibson, Hinterlands

-The first time I really felt this first-hand was working with JavaScript frameworks circa 2010.
+The first time I really felt this firsthand was working with JavaScript frameworks circa 2010.
 It was a wild time.
-Entire frameworks would come into existence, become de facto standards or best practices overnight, and be considered outdated and untouchable a year or two later.
+Entire frameworks would come into existence, become de facto standards overnight, and be considered outdated and untouchable a year or two later.

 Oh, you’re still generating HTML on the server?
 Haven’t you heard about AJAX and XHR?
 The X stands for XML which is going to be the Next Big Thing.
-Of course, you would never actually pass XML; that’s so last year.
-(Yeah, that includes XHTML; we’re moving forward with HTML5 because it turns out getting developers to consistently close their tags is really hard.)
+Of course, we would never actually pass XML; that’s so last year.
+(Yeah, that includes XHTML; we’re moving forward with HTML5 instead because it turns out getting developers to consistently close their tags is really hard.)
 No, everyone is passing JSON to REST APIs now.
 Actually, use jQuery to do it for you.
 What, you’re still using jQuery?
 You gotta get up to speed with MVC frames like AngularJS.
 They’ll bind your data to HTML for you.
 Thank you for being an earlier adopter of AngularJS 1.0; please transition your project to AngularJS 2.0 where we’ve broken backwards compatibility every way we can think of, plus a couple new ways we invented just for this project!
 Actually, let’s all just use React.
 (How about Vue?
 Oh, I’m fine; how are you?)
 Of course, you’d never actually write your own HTML/CSS; you’d use components and a CSS framework like Bootstrap.
-But obviously component libraries are rigid and inflexible and we should write our own “lightweight” HTML.
+But obviously component libraries are rigid and inflexible and we should be writing our own “lightweight” HTML.
 Don’t forget to add responsive design!
-And support Retina!
+And support Retina displays!
 And touch events.
-Gotta bend over backwards to support IE6 - just kidding, it’s all Chrome now.
+Firefox is great but don’t forget to bend over backwards to support IE6 - just kidding, it’s all Chrome now.
 Don’t use Python on the server — use Node.js.
-Oh god NPM is so bad but never mind: gotta move fast, break things.
+Oh God NPM is so bad but never mind: gotta move fast, break things.
 Don’t use JavaScript — use CoffeeScript or TypeScript.
 Actually, JavasScript is fine now.
 (Thanks ECMA!)
 Here’s one way to package JavaScript into modules.
 Here’s another, incompatible way.
 Maybe a third-party library can help unify the two?
-Oh, actually now there are three incompatible ways to package modules.
+Oh, now there are three incompatible ways to package modules.

-My suspicion is that kind of maelstrom is going to become increasingly common as the overall rate of innovation continues to increase.
-Workers in a variety of fields will have to find their own strategies for coping with this kind of constant, overwhelming flood of change.
-Programmers were able to adapt by moving to CI/CD workflows, but programmers have always been very good at writing their own tools to meet their own needs.
-Other fields and industries won’t necessarily have that capability and it’s hard to see how that will play out.
+My suspicion is that kind of maelstrom will become increasingly common as the overall rate of innovation continues to increase.
+Workers in a variety of fields will have to find their own strategies for coping with a constant, overwhelming flood of change.
+Programmers were able to adapt by moving to agile methodologies and CI/CD pipelines but then again, programmers have always been uniquely good at writing their own tools.
+Other fields and industries won’t necessarily have that capability.

 Before and After

-If it’s true that the population does stabilize at around 11 billion, then I think future historians will draw a sigmoid population curve and divide history into three phases - the low population era ancient and medieval history, the transitional centuries, and steady state of what they will think of as “modernity.”
-We, of course, would be in the pre-modern transitional period, albeit at the tail end of that.
+If the projections are true and the population does stabilize at around 11 billion, then I think future historians will draw a sigmoid population curve and divide history into three phases - the low population era of ancient and medieval history, the transitional growth era we’re in now, and the steady state era of what they will think of as “modernity.”

 What will that new world look like?
-Well, there are something we can say:
+Well, there are some things we can say:

 These are the first-order, easily predictable effects.
 But they already paint a picture of a very different world which will lead to second-order effects which are much harder to predict.

 To take one trivial example, currently workers in many fields are expected to move up to management after they have a decade or two of experience.
-But that model only works if there’s a cheap and plentiful supply of young, inexperienced people.
-If the population pyramid drastically changes shape, that basic assumption could change and executing projects where all the real work is done by the least experienced people may no longer be the dominant strategy.
-Of course, cultural lag could mean it could take a long time for people to realize that even if it does come true, because concepts like hierarchy and expected career progression are baked into our culture at an almost subconscious level.
+But that model only works if there’s a cheap and plentiful supply of young, inexperienced people to swell the ranks.
+If the population pyramid drastically narrows, that basic assumption will fail and executing projects where all the real work is done by the least experienced people may no longer be the dominant strategy.
+Of course, cultural lag means it could take a long time for people to realize that the way they’ve always it their whole life no longer works.
+Concepts like “expected career progression” are baked into our culture at an almost subconscious level.

 There’s never going to be a specific date we can point to and say, “there! that was the day the modern world began!”
-But eight billion people on November 15th, 2022 is as good as any a point as any other to start thinking seriously about the end of exponential population growth, the increasingly constrained resources of our planet, and the dizzying rate of change that will characterize the rest of our lives.
+But eight billion people on November 15th, 2022 is as good a date as any to nominate for that honor.
+It’s time we start thinking seriously about the end of exponential population growth, the increasingly constrained resources of our planet, and the dizzying rate of change that will characterize the rest of our lives.